NOAA-GSL/EAGLE/update/README.md

 make env # alternatively: ./setup
 ```

-This will create a Miniforge conda installation in the current directory and create the virtual environments `data`, `anemoi`, and `vx`.
+This will install Miniforge conda in the current directory and create the virtual environments `data`, `anemoi`, and `vx`.

 After the runtime virtual environments are built, a variety of `make` targets are available to execute pipeline steps, each to be run with the specified environment activated: